heapwolf/cxx-http/README.md

 }
 ```

-# MOTIVATION

-A drop in replacement for bit.ly

 # PERFORMANCE

 Just for fun.
 Without any real statistical significance, here are
 some quick averages.
-Also, Redirector uses about `400KB` of memory
+Also, `libuv-http` uses about `400KB` of memory
 compared to Node.js' `10-15MB`.

 ### Redirector